jnozzi/cocoadev.com/markdown/NSAlertCheckbox.md

 [alert setShowsCheckbox:YES];
 [alert setCheckboxText:@"Don't ask me again."];
-[alert setCheckboxState:General/NSOnState];
+[alert setCheckboxState:NSOnState];

-if ([alert runModal] == General/NSAlertDefaultReturn) {
+if ([alert runModal] == NSAlertDefaultReturn) {
 	// go download flash
 }

-if ([alert checkboxState] == General/NSOnState) {
+if ([alert checkboxState] == NSOnState) {
 	// go set a pref somewhere
 }

--- General/TristanOTierney
+-- TristanOTierney

 ----

-I've got some similar code that will use the private checkbox methods built into General/NSAlert, if they're available, or fallback to a regular checkbox if the code appears to be missing.
+I've got some similar code that will use the private checkbox methods built into NSAlert, if they're available, or fallback to a regular checkbox if the code appears to be missing.
 The advantage to this code is that there is less direct manipulation of the alert's window and controls--i.e. it's a higher-level implementation.
-If people would like, I can clean it up and post it as a download. - General/JonathanGrynspan
+If people would like, I can clean it up and post it as a download. - JonathanGrynspan

 ----
-General/TristanOTierney thanks and General/JonathanGrynspan, please do.
+TristanOTierney thanks and JonathanGrynspan, please do.

 ----
-Looks like Leopard allows you not only to set an accessory view to the General/NSAlert but to set a "suppression checkbox". - General/DanGrover
+Looks like Leopard allows you not only to set an accessory view to the NSAlert but to set a "suppression checkbox". - DanGrover